-A moss pole can help you have a little more control over your plant.
-When growing a Monstera, for example, you can direct the growth of your houseplant whichever way you want.
+A moss pole can help you have more control over your plant.
+When growing a Monstera, for example, you can direct the growth of your houseplant in whichever way you want.

 Using a moss pole or moss pole alternative is suitable for beautification; you can control how your indoor plan grows, its directions, and how long it should be.

 Can I Use a Tree Branch as A Moss Pole?

 Yes!
 You can use a tree branch as a moss pole, but these tree branches can rot after a period.
 Nevertheless, their job is to help the plant climb!
 Even the traditional moss poles do also get rot.

 I prefer a branch to a moss pole because it won’t get mildewy all over and will be easy to repair if it rots.
 After all, the aerial roots won’t grow into the porous surface of the moss pole.